Iagonorg/Mainnet-Node-QNAP/README.md

 ![auth-key-no-regen](./assets/auth-key-no-gen.png)

+### Step 6 Restart Option
-### 6. In some circumstances, you may need to restart.
+- In some circumstances, you may need to restart.
 In this case, you can use the "Restart" button.
 - This can also be useful if something failed during installation
 ![restart-setup](./assets/restart.png)

+### Step 7 Node Stop
-### 7. You can stop the node by clicking on the "Stop" button in the options.
+- You can stop the node by clicking on the "Stop" button in the options.
 a.
 To stop the iagon node, Click on the stop button. <br/>
 ![stop-iagon](./assets/stop-iagon.png)